MaibornWolff/dcos-deploy/README.md

 ```

 ### X.509 certificate

 `type: cert` is a special type that uses the [DC/OS CA API](https://docs.mesosphere.com/1.11/security/ent/tls-ssl/ca-api/) to create a public-private keypair, sign it with the internal DC/OS CA and provide the key and certificate as secrets.
 This can only be used on EE clusters.
 It has the following specific options:

 * `cert_secret`: secret path to store the certificate.
 Required.
 Variables can be used.
 * `key_secret`: secret path to store the key.
 Required.
 Variables can be used.
 * `dn`: distinguished name to be used for the certificate.
 Requied.
 Variables can be used.
 * `hostnames`: List of hostnames to put in the certificate.
 Optional.
+* `encoding`: Encoding to use for the private key (PEM, DER), default is PEM.
+Optional.
+* `format`: Format to use for the private key (PKCS1, PKCS8), default is PKCS1.
+Optional.
+* `algorithm`: Algorithm to use for the private key (RSA, ECDSA), default is RSA.
+Optional.
+* `key_size`: Key size in bits to use for the private key.
+Default is 2048 for RSA and 256 for ECDSA.
+Optional.

 One example usecase for this is a service secured with TLS client certificate authentication (e.g. elasticsearch with x-pack or searchguard).
-You configure the service to accept client certificates signed by the cluster-internal DC/OS CA. Then using the `secret` entity provide appropriate certificates as secrets to your client services.
+You configure the service to accept client certificates signed by the cluster-internal DC/OS CA. Then using the `cert` entity provide appropriate certificates as secrets to your client services.
 The keys and certificates are securely kept inside the cluster and using the [path restrictions](https://docs.mesosphere.com/1.11/security/ent/#spaces-for-secrets) for secrets can only be accessed by authorized services.

 ### Package repository
 `type: repository` defines a package repository.
 It has the following specific options: